oracle/mysql-operator/docs/enterprise-edition-example.md

 >For alternative ways to create Kubernetes secrets see their documentation on [creating secrets from Docker configs](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) or [creating secrets manually](https://kubernetes.io/docs/concepts/containers/images/#creating-a-secret-with-a-docker-config).

 Enter your credentials into the following command and execute it to create a Kubernetes secret that will enable pulling images from the Docker store.
-Add  the `-n` flag to specify a namespace if you do not want to use the default namespace.
 ```
 kubectl create secret docker-registry myregistrykey \
 --docker-server=https://index.docker.io/v1/ \